ga4gh/va-spec/schema/va-spec/base/def/Contribution.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - subtype
-      -
-      - :ref:`MappableConcept`
-      - 0..1
-      - A specific type of activity the Activity instance represents.
-   *  - date
-      -
-      - :ref:`date`
-      - 0..1
-      - The date that the Activity was completed.
-   *  - specifiedBy
-      -
-                        .. raw:: html

-                            <span style="background-color: #B2DFEE; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Unordered">&#8942;</span>
-      - :ref:`Method`
-      - 0..m
-      - A method that was followed in performing an Activity, that describes how it was executed.
    *  - type
       -
       - string